 San Jose CA 95112

-I offer a free, 30 minute consultation either by phone or in person (by appointment).
+I offer a free, 30 minute consultation in person (by appointment).

 I utilize the typical retainer method, where you essentially pre-pay for a certain amount of my time.
 As work is performed and fees earned, I create an invoice and transfer the fees from the retainer deposit into my working account.
 Anything remaining in the retainer account is returned to the client at the completion of services unless other arrangements are made.
 Occasionally I will do certain work for a fixed flat fee, established at the start of the representation, upon agreement with the client.